-For one, it doesn’t need a database server, all its data is simply stored in the file system (file-based, flat file CMS).
-It also provides native markdown WYSIWYG support, SEO friendly, flexible CSS framework with no installation required.
+For example, unlike other CMS platforms, Kirby doesn’t require a database server; all its data is stored in the file system.
+Additionally, Kirby provides native markdown WYSIWYG support and an SEO-friendly, flexible CSS framework with no installation required.

 For more about Kirby, please check its homepage.